-- (1) A witness summons may be served- - (a) by delivering it personally to the person summoned; or

-- (b) by posting it by registered letter addressed to the person summoned at that person's usual place of residence. - (2) The summons shall,- - (a) where it is served under subsection (1)(a), be served at least 24 hours before the attendance of the witness is required; or - (b) where it is served under subsection (1)(b), be served at least 10 days before the date on which the attendance of the witness is required. - (3) If the summons is posted by registered letter, it shall be deemed for the purposes of subsection (2)(b) to have been served at the time when the letter would be delivered in the ordinary course of post.
+- (1) A witness summons may be served- - (a) by delivering the summons personally to the person summoned, or if he or she refuses to accept it, by bringing it to his or her attention; or - (b) by sending it to the person summoned, at that person's usual place of residence, by a service that records delivery; or - (c) by emailing it to the person summoned at an email address that is used by that person. - (2) The summons shall,- - (a) where it is served under subsection (1)(a), be served at least 24 hours before the attendance of the witness is required; or - (b) where it is served under subsection (1)(b) or (c), be served at least 10 days before the date on which the attendance of the witness is required. - (3) A summons sent to a person in accordance with subsection (1)(b) must be treated as served on the person at the time when it would have been delivered in the ordinary course of business for the service it was sent by. - (4) In the absence of proof to the contrary, a summons emailed to a person in accordance with subsection (1)(c) must be treated as served on the person on the second working day after the date on which it is emailed, and, in proving that the summons was emailed, it is sufficient to prove that the summons was properly addressed and sent to the email address.